michalmadera/path-works/segm_api/README.md

 - docker-compose up

 ## analyzeWSI Endpoint
 To analyze your image, place it in the data folder.
-Then, to make a request to the analyzeWSI endpoint, use, for example, Postman.
-Select the POST method and provide the following parameters:
+Then, make a request to the analyzeWSI endpoint.
+For example, using Postman, select the POST method and provide the following JSON body:
-- "svs_path": "/DATA/test.jpg"
-- "analysis_type": 1

-In the request body in raw section with json option turned on, specify:
 {
+  "svs_path": "/DATA/test.jpg",
+  "analysis_type": 1,
+  "analysis_parameters": {
     "analysis_region_json": "/DATA/0.json",
     "is_normalized": false
   }
+}
 The function will return an analysis_id of type string:
-"0"
+{
+    "task_id": "3bc182f6-161f-45e4-8053-6bbef9e6cfb4"
+}

 To download an example image, use the following link: [Example Image](https://tiatoolbox.dcs.warwick.ac.uk/sample_imgs/breast_tissue.jpg)
 Example region json: